 - The DFA implements a “No Escort” Policy.
 Unless you are renewing your passport together, you can’t bring someone inside the DFA.

-- If you’re a minor, senior citizen, or a PWD, you can have a chaperone.
+- You can have a chaperone if you’re a minor, a senior citizen, or a PWD.
 The chaperone does not need an online appointment.

 - Passport-size photos are no longer needed.

 - Arrive at the DFA office at least 30 minutes before your scheduled time.

 - Follow the dress code discussed for the passport picture.